antonvmironov/PhysicalValue/README.md

 A Swift based types for expressing/converting physical values in various units.

-# What is the point?
+# What is the Point?

 code before:
 ```
 struct Shape {
     var points: [Point]
-    var roation: Float // is it radians or degrees?
-What if somebody will not guess
+    var rotation: Float // is it radians or degrees?
+What if somebody will not guess?
 }
 ```